echoaj/UsefulCommands/UnTechnical/mental_health.md

 ## Notes
 * As digital consumption goes up, the level of empathy goes down.
 * We are more impatient.
-* We are constantly interupted.
+* We are constantly interrupted.
-* Just because we have more communication chanels doesn't mean our communication quality is better.
+* Just because we have more communication channels doesn't mean our communication quality is better.
-* We need to enchance our focus on analgog communication skills rather than digital communication skills.
+* We need to enhance our focus on analog communication skills rather than digital communication skills.
-* Within 3 seconds of meeting someone, we have already made a judgement about them.
+* Within 3 seconds of meeting someone, we have already made a judgment about them.
 ## Tips
 * Listen to understand, not to respond.
 * Body language is important.
 Don't cross your arms.
 Don't look away.